Skip to main content

 State-of-the-art supercomputing and data infrastructure for world-class research and innovation

-The exascale ready supercomputing and data infrastructure at CSC’s data center in Kajaani will help position Europe as one of the world leaders in supercomputing.
+The exascale ready supercomputing and data infrastructure at CSC’s data center in Kajaani helps to position Europe as one of the world leaders in supercomputing.
 Computing power of this size is required in leading-edge research in a wide range of data- and computing-intensive fields as the importance of various data-driven methods in research, administration, and industry is constantly increasing.
 Examples include climate, pharmaceutical, and cancer research as well as artificial intelligence.

 With the new infrastructure, European researchers can access world-class computing resources, which have a direct positive impact on European research in nearly all scientific disciplines.
 In practice, this allows researchers to make more calculations within a shorter period of time and study larger or more accurate models than ever before for cutting edge research.
-The state-of-the-art computing resources will also lay grounds to carry out research in areas, which have previously been out of reach, increasing the possibilities for scientific breakthroughs with immense societal impact, such as understanding climate change.
+The state-of-the-art computing resources also lay grounds to carry out research in areas, which have previously been out of reach, increasing the possibilities for scientific breakthroughs with immense societal impact, such as understanding climate change.

 LUMI consortium partners: